Robust Adaptive Control of Linear Parameter-Varying Systems with Unmatched Uncertainties: Introduction

-\underline{\it Statement of Contributions.} \black{To summarize, adaptive or DOB-based control of LPV systems have only been investigated for systems with matched parametric uncertainties (MPUs), and only asymptotic performance guarantees have been obtained, {except maybe for \cite{snyder2020l1lpv}, which provides transient performance guarantees in the presence of MPUs}.
-As compared to existing work, the contributions of this paper are threefold.
-First, we present a {\it robust adaptive control scheme for LPV systems in the presence of a much broader class of uncertainties} compared to \cite{xie2016MRAC-LPV,snyder2020l1lpv}, which include unknown input gain and unmatched time- and state-dependent nonlinear uncertainties.
-The proposed control scheme is based on the $\mathcal{L}_1$AC~architecture and leverages the PPG analysis/minimization from robust control for deriving uniform transient and steady-state performance bounds.
-To attenuate the UUs, we introduce a dynamic feedforward LPV mapping, computed using linear matrix inequality (LMI) techniques, to minimize the peak-to-peak gain (PPG) from the UUs to the variables of interest.
+\underline{\it Statement of Contributions.} The contributions of this paper are threefold.
+To facilitate systematic scheduling of desired dynamics in controlling uncertain aerospace systems with large operating envelopes, this paper presents a robust adaptive control scheme for LPV systems that can handle a broad class of uncertainties that can depend on both time and states and can be unmatched.
+The proposed control scheme leverages the $\mathcal{L}_1$AC~architecture to design the adaptive control law.
+A dynamic feedforward LPV mapping, computed using linear matrix inequality (LMI) techniques, is introduced to attenuate the effect of unmatched uncertainties.
 This approach is more general and does not need restrictive assumptions such as strict-feedback form, system squareness and non-minimum phase, needed in \cite{yao1997adaptive,koshkouei2004backstepping,sun2015global-unmatched,xargay2010unmatched}.
-As a by-product, we present LMI conditions to synthesize dynamic feedforward LPV controllers for PPG minimization that do not need the derivatives of scheduling parameters for implementation while {\it not} relying on {\it structured Lyapunov functions}.
-Second, we derive {\it uniform transient performance bounds} in terms of the inputs and states of the robust adaptive system as compared to the same signals of a virtual reference system that depends on the true uncertainties and represents the best achievable performance.
-Furthermore, we show that the transient performance bounds can be {\it systematically reduced} by reducing the estimation sampling time, even in the presence of a {\it nonzero} initialization error for the state predictor.
-Third, we verify the proposed control architecture on the short-period dynamics of an F-16 aircraft with extensive simulations using both LPV and {fully nonlinear} models. }
+In addition, we derive uniform transient performance bounds in terms of the inputs and states of the robust adaptive system as compared to the same signals of a nominal system.
+We furthermore show that the transient performance bounds can be {\it systematically improved} by reducing the estimation sampling time and increasing the \red{bandwidth of the low-pass filter (an important element of an \lonew adaptive controller, to be introduced in Section~\ref{sec:l1_architecture})}. {Finally, we apply the proposed method to control the longitudinal motion of an F-16 aircraft operating in a large envelope, and conduct extensive simulations using both LPV and {fully nonlinear} models to validate the control performance}.

 The paper is organized as follows.
 Section~\ref{sec:problem_formulation} introduces the main problem and key assumptions.
 Section~\ref{sec:prelinimaries} includes basic definitions and preliminary lemmas.
 Section~\ref{sec:l1_architecture} explains the proposed robust adaptive control architecture, while the performance analysis is given in Section~\ref{sec:analysis_l1}.
 Section~\ref{sec:simulation-example} includes the simulation results on the short-period dynamics of an F-16 aircraft.